 Managing who comes and goes is fundamental to hotel security.
 Guards are responsible for controlling access points to ensure only authorized individuals enter the hotel and its restricted areas, like guest floors or staff-only zones.
 This often involves checking guest reservations, verifying IDs, and issuing visitor passes.
 By carefully managing entry, guards play a crucial role in protecting guest privacy and preventing unauthorized access to sensitive areas.
 This level of control helps maintain a secure environment where guests can relax, knowing their safety is a top priority.

-Enforce Hotel Policies and Safety Rules
+Upholding Hotel Policies for Everyone’s Safety

 Security guards are the on-the-ground team responsible for ensuring hotel policies are followed.
 This includes everything from managing noise complaints to enforcing rules in common areas like the pool or fitness center.
 They are trained to handle these situations with professionalism and tact, de-escalating potential conflicts between guests or with staff.
 Guards also play a vital role in overall safety by making sure everyone follows safety rules, participating in safety drills, and identifying and reporting any potential hazards on the property.